Selfishness in Youth

 Please try to use these new criteria to identify the type of selfishness exhibited by your child.
-The most common selfishness we identify and try to address is the first one with the compulsive need to control others and seething anger when the child is unable to have it his/her way.
+The most common type we identify and try to address is the first one with the compulsive need to control others and seething anger when the child or teenager is unable to have it his/her way.

 Origins of Selfishness